Dynamics of individual active elastic filaments with chiral self-propulsion: Discussion

 Despite these failures, the linear stability analysis does make two predictions which are qualitatively if not quantitatively confirmed by our simulations.
 First, it predicts that sufficiently flexible filaments will not be able to maintain a uniformly-curved shape, i.e.\ sufficiently small bending rigidities will ultimately destabilize such solutions.
 Second, it predicts that this destabilization will occur in ``discrete steps'' with islands of instability within the window of stability.
 Both of these phenomena are indeed observed in our simulations, showing that the linear stability analysis is informative, although limited.
 Indeed, since our simulations found no stable filament conformations which were predicted to be unstable, linear stability can be construed as a necessary though not sufficient condition for stability.

 Finally, the approach we have used in this paper is readily generalizable to more complicated systems.
 For instance, thermal or other stochastic noise sources can be readily incorporated, as can external force fields.

+Direct comparison can then be made with Brownian dynamics simulations of semi-flexible bead-spring chains with off-tangent self-propulsion \cite{athani2025gliding}.
 Accordingly, we believe that the theoretical framework developed here for actively propelled filaments is a promising tool for predicting and explaining the behavior a broad range of systems beyond microtubule gliding assays, including other cytoskeletal filaments, synthetic polymers, and potentially the crawling of worms on surfaces \cite{bau2015worms}.
 Our findings also emphasize the richness of filament behaviors arising from off-tangent propulsion, raising the possibility that systems of many such filaments may offer a route to mechanically switchable active matter.